rackerlabs/design-system/_component_design/select-filters.md

 ### Select filter

 Select are toggled with a popover triggered by a button.
-Filters are selected using checkboxes, and are then applied with a "Apply Filters" button.
-The "Clear Filters" button removes all selected filters.
+Filters are selected using checkboxes, and are then applied with a **Apply Filters** button.
+The **Clear Filters** button removes all selected filters.

-The "Cancel" button closes the popover with applying any filters, even if some were selected.
+The **Cancel** button closes the popover with applying any filters, even if some were selected.
 Any filters that had been previously applied until the filter is removed by the user.

 After a filter has been applied by the user, pills are placed on to the base page.
-A filter can be removed by clicking the "x" inside of that filter's pill.
+A filter can be removed by clicking the **x** inside of that filter's pill.

 {% endcolumn %}